processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `websocket_timeout: Seconds`

-: Amount of time without any communication after which connection would be closed, setting this option 0 will disable this feature.
-This option is set to 300.
+: Amount of time without any communication after which connection would be closed.
+The specified number of seconds must be larger than 0.
+This option is set to 300 by default.

 ### mod_irc